 Odessa is a very ethnically-diverse town.
 The people who call Odessa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Odessa residents report their race to be White, followed by Black or African-American.
 Odessa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 11.52% of the town’s residents.
-Important ancestries of people in Odessa include Irish, Italian, English, and French .
+Important ancestries of people in Odessa include German, Irish, English, Italian, and Haitian.

 The most common language spoken in Odessa is English.
 Other important languages spoken here include Spanish and French.